BEST 3D PRINTER FOR CAR PARTS

 So how long does it take to 3d print a car part?
 The Bambu Lab and Creality K1 Max are fast when it comes to print speed.
 Both these printers can print at speeds of 500 mm/s with high speed filament.

-3d printers a few years ago at topped out around 100 mm/s meaning both the Bambu and Creality can print same items 5x the speed.
+3d printers a few years ago at topped out around 100 mm/s meaning both the Bambu and Creality can print items 5x the speed.
 Print time will also depend on how large your part is, but expect anywhere from 30 minutes to 10 hours.
+Make sure your filament can handle higher speeds too.

-If you’re looking to 3D print slightly larger car parts, then check out the Creality K1 Max or the QUDI Plus4
+If you’re looking to 3D print slightly larger car parts, then check out the Creality K1 Max, K2 Plus or the QUDI Plus4…